-Report Requirements – Please call the Grant Accounting Office.
+Report Requirements: Call the Accounting Office.
 We will walk you through the reporting requirements of the grant.
 Who will be reporting on the status of the grant?
 What information will be required?
-Please contact the Grant Accounting Office at (231) 591-3905 or -2157 to determine the appropriate notification and reporting process.
+Please contact the Accounting Office at (231) 591-2167 to determine the appropriate notification and reporting process.

-Indirect Costs – Indirect costs are the overhead or administrative expenses incurred by the university when carrying out a grant funded program.
-Indirect cost rates are a percent of recoverable costs paid by federal or state funders to the university for running a grant funded project.
+Indirect Costs: Indirect costs are the overhead or administrative expenses incurred by the university when carrying out a grant funded program.
+Indirect cost rates are a percent of recoverable costs paid by federal or state funding agencies to the university for running a grant funded project.
 Indirect cost rates are negotiated between the university and these granting agencies.
 The receipt of indirect costs will vary based on the frequency of request for funds and the expense patterns of the grant.
 Indirect costs will not be paid for until the appropriate expenses have been charged to the grant.

 Request for Funds:TheAccounting Office will request funds for all grants (federal, state, private); any exception will be per agreement.
 All checks for funds will be made payable to Ferris State University and immediately deposited into University approved bank accounts.
 It is important to use the appropriate account codes for the receipt of grant money.
 Federal grant funds have a different revenue code than state grant funds.
 For questions on which codes to use, contact (231) 591-2167.
 A copy of the business office receipt will be forwarded to the Accounting Office for audit documentation purposes.